Driving Demand for Enterprise Smart Contracts Using the Trusted Computation Framework and Attested Oracles via Chainlink

 Another major problem is connectivity — blockchains can only provide computation on data that’s already stored within the blockchain.
 Using the Ethereum blockchain as a central database to store the mass amounts of data needed to power global economies is an impractical solution.
 There are on-chain scaling proposals aimed at expanding the network’s speed and lowering costs, but many are currently in development and still leave major questions about their ability to satisfy enterprise demand.

 Rather than trying to solve these problems on-chain, it is advantageous to look towards off-chain solutions.
-One such proposal is off-loading transactional computing off-chain into the TCF and using Chainlink oracles as a trusted two-way bridge for communication between on-chain and off-chain environments.
+One such proposal is off-loading transactional computing off-chain into the TCF and using Chainlink oracles in a Trusted Execution Environment (TEE), through its implementation of Town Crier, to act as a trusted two-way bridge for communication between on-chain and off-chain environments.

 Introducing the Trusted Compute Framework and Its Value Proposition

-Trusted Compute Framework (TCF) addresses blockchain scalability and privacy challenges by moving compute intensive and private data processing off-chain.
+Trusted Compute Framework (TCF) addresses blockchain scalability and privacy challenges by moving compute-intensive and private data processing off-chain.
 Other similar approaches typically trade resilience and integrity for scalability and privacy.
-TCF avoids this trade off by using a Trusted Execution Environment (TEE) to ensure that off-chain computation is done correctly and securely.
+TCF avoids this trade-off by using a TEE to ensure that off-chain computation is done correctly and securely.

 Let’s first explore the benefits of off-chain execution: